-This independent study program is designed to enable seniors (more than 90 credits) in residency with schedule conflicts to complete degree requirements.
+This independent study program is designed to enable seniors (more than 90 credits) in residency to complete degree requirements when suitable alternatives cannot be found.
 Students must be in excellent Academic Standing with a minimum cumulative GPA of 3.0 in order to be eligible for this independent study option.
 Students should work with their advisor and the Registrar's Office to find an alternate course substitution if the required course will not be offered again prior to graduation.
 Directed Research is intended only for circumstances when a course variance is not a viable option.
 For all directed research requests, the Department chairperson's signature and the signature of the faculty member overseeing the course are required.

 Students are limited to a maximum of 12 credit hours in their total program, and 6 credits in any single term.
-The combination of directed research and correspondence credits (see next section) cannot exceed 15 credits.
 Juniors participating in NCU-sponsored Study Abroad programs may be permitted to complete courses via Directed Research while overseas, provided that on-site or online alternatives are not available to them.

-The registration becomes official once the Directed Research application form, with all necessary signatures, is submitted to the Registrar's Office.
-Payment of the entire amount of tuition plus Directed Research fees of \$100 per credit is required before beginning course work.
+Registration becomes official once the Directed Research application form, with all necessary signatures, is submitted to the Registrar's Office.
+Payment of the entire amount of tuition plus

+Directed Research fees of \$100 per credit is required before beginning course work.
 All course work must be completed within the time frame of the semester in which it is initiated.
 Directed Research fees are non-refundable.